Bill-Costa/Multi-Image-JPEG-Splitter/README.md

 Lume Pad tablet
 computer](https://www.cnet.com/tech/computing/lume-pad-brings-glasses-free-3d-back-again-on-an-android-tablet/).
 Both of these devices is equipped with a 3D camera.
-Photos taken with this camera are saved as a single JPEG file using a proprietary LIF format to store the resulting left/right stereo image pair and corresponding depth maps.
+Photos taken with this camera are saved as a single JPEG file using the proprietary LIF file format to store the resulting left/right stereo image pair and corresponding depth maps.
 Conventional JPEG viewing software will only 'see' the left view which is the first image in the data stream.
 But when viewed with [Leia Inc's](https://www.leiainc.com/) own software, all of the images are used and displayed using their 3D lightfield technology.

-The fact that the LIF format contains an independant pair of conventional JPEG images for the left and right views, it is possible to extract the sterescopic pair as separate left and right JPEG image files.
-This would he first step in converting such pairs into an alternate file format such as [MPO](https://en.wikipedia.org/wiki/JPEG#JPEG_Multi-Picture_Format) or [JPS](https://en.wikipedia.org/wiki/JPEG#JPEG_Stereoscopic), or as a conventional side-by-side format with a `.jpg` extension.
-For these formats the LIF format depth map images are not needed.
+The fact that the LIF format contains a pair of conventional JPEG images for the left and right views makes it is possible to extract these as two independent JPEG image files.
+This would he first step in converting such pairs into an alternate stereoscopic file format such as [MPO](https://en.wikipedia.org/wiki/JPEG#JPEG_Multi-Picture_Format) or [JPS](https://en.wikipedia.org/wiki/JPEG#JPEG_Stereoscopic), or as a conventional side-by-side format image with a `.jpg` extension.
+For these formats the LIF format depth map images are not needed so they are not extracted by default.

 ## Features ##